Decentralized Access Control

 - The result of any API call, such as a follow on Twitter

 To get started building with these tools right away, check out the SDK install guide.
-Otherwise, keep reading to get a better understanding of why encryption is so important, how it works at a high level, and potential ways Lit’s tooling can be implemented in the real world!
+Otherwise, keep reading to get a better understanding of the types of use cases decentralized encryption can be used to enable.

 Introduction to Encryption